openshift-labs/learn-katacoda/middleware/serverless/02-serving.md

 greeter-6vzt6-deployment-5dc8bd556c-42lqh   2/2     Running   0          11s
 ```

-> **QUESTION:** *If you run the watch script too late you might not see any pods running or being created after a few loops and will have to escape out of the watch with `CTRL+C`.
+> **Question:** *If you run the watch script too late you might not see any pods running or being created after a few loops and will have to escape out of the watch with `CTRL+C`.
 I'll let you think about why this happens.
 Continue on for now and validate the deployment.*

 ## Check out the deployment
 As discussed in the [OpenShift Serverless Documentation][ocp-serving-components], Serverless Service deployments will create a few required serverless resources.
 We will dive into each of them below.